alk0v/atari400_keyboard/README.md

 # atari400_keyboard
-Schematic of Atari 400 Keyboard
+Schematic of Atari 400 Keyboard reproduced in KiCad